HeroDAO/moonrock-airdrop/README.md

 # moonrock-airdrop
-A list of addresses getting the moon rock airdrop on mainnet
+A list of addresses getting the moon rock airdrop on Gnosis Chain

-Moon Rock is a valueless token given as a reward for playing comic book and super hero related games and activities.
-It is similar to tickets at an arcade which you can redeem for prizes.
+Check airdropList.json for the full list.